CarrieForle/GreenCode/README.md

 | DataBar Limited | DX Film Edge      | PDF417             |
 |                 | ITF               | MaxiCode (partial) |

-# Install
+# Install (Greenshot)

+Note: It's possible to use it as a standalone program, in which case you can just download the program and start.
+See [Usage](#usage).

-Download the latest version from the Release page.
+Download the latest version [here](https://github.com/CarrieForle/barcode-scanner/releases).
 Save it somewhere safe.
 Open Greenshot and configure external commands.
 Supply "Barcode Scanner" in "name" field